 Early Learning Goals

-In Poppies we plan our provision areas and activities based on the 17 Early Learning goals.
-Throughout the year your child will immerse themselves in play that is specifically designed for them to learn and practice new skills.
-The skills and knowledge they will gain will help them to achieve these goals by the end of the year and prepare them with the transition to Year 1.
+In Poppies we plan our provision areas and activities based on the EYFS Framework.
+Throughout the EYFS, your child will immerse themselves in play that is specifically designed for them to learn and practise new skills.
+The skills and knowledge they will gain will help them to achieve the Early Learning Goals by the end of the Reception year and prepare them for the transition to Year 1.

 An Enabling Environment